theninthsky/client-side-rendering/README.md

 <br>
 We've also seen that Googlebot can perfectly index client-side rendered apps, and that we can easily set up a prerender server to serve all other bots and crawlers.
 <br>
-And above all - we have achieved all this mainly by modifiying 2 files (the Webpack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.
+And above all - we have achieved all this mainly by modifiying 2 files (the Webpack/Rspack config and HTML template) and using a prerender service, so every existing CSR app should be able to quickly and easily implement these modifications and benefit from them.

 These facts lead to the conclusion that there is no particular reason to use SSR, it would only add a lot of complexity and limitations to our app and degrade the developer and user experience.